Opportunity – Seven Mission Jobs You Haven’t Heard of

 3. Tourism adventures

-Snorkeling, rock climbing, diving, trekking, surfing and visits to waterfalls.
+Snorkeling, rock climbing, diving, trekking, surfing and visiting waterfalls.
 Running a tourism adventure company lets those in these jobs build and develop relationships with their local employees.

 4. Trades